devopness/devopness/docs/servers/stop-server.md

 {% note %}

-NOTE #1: Any applications or daemons on this server will stop working as a consequence of the server being stopped.
+**NOTE**: Any applications or daemons on this server will stop working as a consequence of the server being stopped.

 {% endnote %}

 {% note %}

-NOTE #2: Your server's public IP address will be updated the next time the server is started, unless you have configured an elastic IP on your cloud provider management panel; meaning, the next time this server is started, you will need to update any domains pointing to this server.
+**NOTE**: Your server's public IP address will be updated the next time the server is started, unless you have configured an elastic IP on your cloud provider management panel; meaning, the next time this server is started, you will need to update any domains pointing to this server.

 {% endnote %}